Menopause: Designing Your Own Journey with Changes Ahead.

 There you have it, THE END, your life is OVER, there is no further use for you… or is it?

-In our society today, there are many myths, mysteries and fears that surround the very word- menopause -, and there is much confusion even amongst us women as to what will, does or could happen in these midlife years.
-The subject itself is taboo and even though EVERY woman goes through this phase, most women continue to suffer very much alone and in silence.
+In our society today, there are many myths, mysteries and fears that surround the very word- menopause.
+Confusion is rife even amongst us women as to what will, does or could happen in these midlife years.
+The subject itself is taboo.
+And even though EVERY woman goes through this phase, most women continue to suffer very much alone and in silence.

 The number one truth that every woman needs to understand first, is that each of us has our own unique journey through this phase of our lives.

-Unfortunately, in this age of youth culture many women fear they are becoming invisible; that they’ll join the ranks of the old or ‘past it’ brigade, they will become ‘less than’ who they are now, and they will have to suffer with ‘something or other’ for the rest of their natural lives.
+Unfortunately,in this age of youth culture many women fear they are becoming invisible.
+Fear that they’ll join the ranks of the old or ‘past it’ brigade.
+They will become ‘less than’ who they are now.
+And they will have to suffer with ‘something or other’ for the rest of their natural lives.

-We need to change the message that current thinking has around Menopause as I for one am tired of menopause being treated as a disability or seen as a woman’s decline; rather than a rite of passage to the next exciting gateway of our lives.
-But this unfortunately is the message we are currently receiving, and yet, many post-menopausal women are having the best time of their lives – me included!
+We need to change the message that current thinking has around Menopause.
+I for one am tired of menopause being treated as a disability.
+Or seen as a woman’s decline.
+Rather, it is a Rite of Passage to the next exciting gateway of our lives.
+But this unfortunately is the message we are currently receiving.
+And yet, many post-menopausal women are having the best time of their lives – me included!

-Menopause is a phase in our lives, and like the seasons we enjoy in this world, we should learn and understand the value that this phase reveals to us.
-The seasons work together, Spring into Summer, through into Autumn and then Winter with each balancing the other out and we know in each turn of season that nothing is ever ‘good’ or ‘bad’ – it just IS.
+Menopause is a phase in our lives.
+Like the seasons we enjoy in this world, we should learn and understand the value that this phase reveals to us.
+The seasons work together.
+Spring into Summer, through into Autumn and then Winter.
+With each balancing the other out.
+And we know in each turn of season that nothing is ever ‘good’ or ‘bad’ – it just IS.

 As you gradually move through into Menopause, take time to listen and learn about YOU again.

-Like Autumn, ‘the change’ is asking a part of you to draw into your roots, to pause and to rest.
-The value this phase brings us is that we do indeed need to turn our attention in, towards ourselves, to re-evaluate our priorities, to learn about our true selves.
+Like Autumn, ‘the change’ is asking a part of you to draw into your roots.
+To pause and to rest.
+The value this phase brings us is that we do indeed need to turn our attention in.
+Look towards ourselves.
+Re-evaluate our priorities.
+Learn about our true selves.
 To review and reflect upon our life journey so far and cast out what isn’t working for us anymore.

-What do you feel you’ve been missing?
-What dreams have you put on hold over the years?
-What is your body telling you it needs right now?
-What about your heart and mind?
-Where do they wish you would spend more of your time?
-What do you KNOW, now?
-What is it that is set to emerge?
+What do you feel you’ve been missing, Are there dreams you have put on hold over the years.
+Are you listening to what it Is your body is telling you it needs right now.
+How about your heart and mind.
+Where do they wish you would spend more of your time.
+What do you KNOW, now.
+What is it that is set to emerge.

-It’s time to totally nourish yourself, to catch up with parts of you that have been waiting to be discovered.
-There is so much opportunity here, and when we can really truly and deeply honour ourselves for everything we have been through; trust that it’s ok to use this time to rest, you can then trust that the best years of your life are yet to arrive.
+It’s time to totally nourish yourself.
+To catch up with parts of you that have been waiting to be discovered.
+There is so much opportunity here.
+When we can really truly and deeply honour ourselves for everything we have been through; trust that it’s okay to use this time to rest.
+You can then trust that the best years of your life are yet to arrive.

-So much of our journey through this life, is dependent on what we focus on.
-It depends on perspective: and what we believe is possible.
-If we assume, we are declining, and focus our attention towards that, we’ll be met with so much disappointment and diminished opportunities.
+So much of our journey through this life is dependent on what we focus on.
+It depends on perspective.
+What we believe is possible.
+If we assume things, we are declining.
+And if we focus our attention towards that, we’ll be met with so much disappointment and diminished opportunities.

-So, I ask you; are you prepared to allow yourself to be defined as being ‘past it’ when you reach menopause, because the perception is, we have now ceased to be ‘useful’?
+So, I ask you; are you prepared to allow yourself to be defined as being ‘past it’ when you reach menopause.
+Just because the modern world perceives we have now ceased to be ‘useful’?

 I think not!